When Was the Book of Revelation Written?

 There are different views to the time when the book of Revelation was written.
 Some believe it was written during the reign of Nero (A.D.
 54–68), or during the reign of Vespasian (A.D.
 69–79), or during the reign of Domitian (A.D.
 81–96).

 But it is clear that this understanding is not correct because the prophecies of the Revelation have an end time application that goes beyond that early time frame (Revelation 1:11).
-Fore the book of Revelation is an apocalypse unveiling the mysteries of the future culminating to the final triumph of Jesus Christ over all the powers of Satan (Revelation 6:14-16; 16:20, 21…etc.)
+The book of Revelation is an apocalypse unveiling the mysteries of the future culminating to the final triumph of Jesus Christ over all the powers of Satan (Revelation 6:14-16; 16:20, 21…etc.).

 Early Christian writers are almost in agreement that the book of Revelation was written during the reign of Domitian which ended in A.D.
 96. This is seen in the following references:

 Irenaeus, who claims to have had a personal connection with the apostle John through Polycarp, says of the book of Revelation, “For that was seen no very long time since, but almost in our day, towards the end of Domitian’s reign” (op. cit. v.
 30. 3; ANF, vol. 1, pp. 559, 560).

 Victorinus (died c.
 A.D.
 303) writes, “When John said these things he was in the island of Patmos, condemned to the labour of the mines by Caesar Domitian.
 There, therefore, he saw the Apocalypse” (Commentary on the Apocalypse, on ch.
 10:11; ANF, vol. 7, p.
 353; Revelation 1:9).